Alex Murdaugh prosecutor says storm of crimes made him a killer in closing argument

 Throughout the trial, jurors have heard testimony from his law firm and law firm clients as to how he represented clients in lawsuits and then pocketed the settlement money for himself.
 The vast scheme even involved launching a fake account posing as the legitimate company Forge to siphon off money to.
 In total, he stole millions of dollars from his law firm PMPED and its clients and is now charged separately with more than 100 counts in that case.

-Mr Waters said the scheme continued for years but then reached a head over the 2019 fatal boat crash.
+Mr Waters said the scheme continued for years but reached a head after the 2019 fatal boat crash.

 “This slow burn was continuing and continuing and continuing until the boat crash happened in February 2019,” said Mr Waters.